 PoultryNet® and PoultryNet® Plus 12/48/3 Kits

-48" tall PoultryNet is recommended active, flighty birds (e.g. Leghorns and Buttercups) and protection from large predators such as coyotes and dogs.
-For heavy, non-flying breeds, look to 42" PoultryNet, which is shorter and easier to handle.
+Recommended for active, flighty birds (e.g. Leghorns and Buttercups) and protection from large predators such as coyotes and dogs.
+For heavy, non-flying breeds, look to 42" PoultryNet kits, which is shorter and easier to handle.

 No extra gates needed.
 Just turn off the energizer and pull the first post to create an opening.
 For added convenience, a PoultryNet® Gate can be used to provide easy access without the need to turn the energizer off.